-- 275 buckle with a shape similar to that of the first and fifth modes shown in Figure 8.
-Table 2 provides information on the buckling load, displacement, and location of crossbars prone to buckling for each eigenvalue mode.
-It shows that buckling occurs first at the crossbars above the western facade and then above the eastern facade.
-Similar results (not shown) are obtained for the other two cases of non-uniform snow-and-rain pressure distribution with greater water depth either at the edges or in the center of the roof. - 280 These results clearly indicate that the failure was due to both buckling of the crossbars (primary cause) and bending of the bottom horizontal T-profiles (aggravating effect).
-Other damage, such as that observed on the round tubular columns shown in Figure S3c-d in the SM, probably occurred during the collapse of the structure.
+These results clearly indicate that the failure was due to both buckling of the crossbars (primary cause) and bending of the bottom horizontal T profiles (aggravating effect).
+Other damage, such as that observed on the round tubular columns shown in Fig. S3c and d, probably occurred during the collapse of the structure.
 No such damage was observed on the nearby building, whereas slight buckling was observed on its roof.
-This subsequent damage was further modified by the presence of the offices and mezzanine walls along the northern and southern facades (see Fig. S3e in the SM).
+This subsequent damage was further modified by the presence of the offices and mezzanine walls along the northern and southern facades (see Fig. S3e).

-285 4 Discussion
+4 Discussion

-This section aims to further link the results from the snow-and-rain hazard (Section 2) and from the FE simulations that include pushover tests and a buckling anlysis (Section 3) to identify the most probable factors that led to the collapse of the Irstea Cévennes building.
+This section aims to further link the results from the snow and rain hazard (Sect.
+2) and FE simulations that include pushover tests and a buckling analysis (Sect.
+3) to identify the most probable factors that led to the collapse of the Irstea Cévennes building.